A systematic analysis of the social and landscape drivers of human-wildlife coexistence (URBANWILD)

 - Defining the potential input and collaboration network of different stakeholders, into the mitigation of human-wildlife conflicts by considering the social-ecological drivers.

-Mihai I. Pop, Marissa A. Dyck, Silviu Chiriac, Berde Lajos, Szabó Szilárd, Cristian I. Iojă, Viorel D. Popescu (2021) Predictors of brown bear predation events on livestock in the Romanian Carpathians.
-Submitted to Conservation Science and Practice
+Mihai I. Pop, Marissa A. Dyck, Silviu Chiriac, Berde Lajos, Szabó Szilárd, Cristian I. Iojă, Viorel D. Popescu (2022) Predictors of brown bear predation events on livestock in the Romanian Carpathians. (under review) Conservation Science and Practices (IF = 3.570)

 Scientific Report 2021 Română